Ericxu19/Leetcode_similar_question_scraper/README.md

 # Leetcode_similar_question_scraper
-Builds a database of similar questions from leetcode.
+Builds a database of pairs of questions from LeetCode with a similarity score.

-The output will be a csv fo form "question 1", "question 2", score, dev (if it is part of the dev set)
+The output will be a csv fo form "question 1", "question 2", score, dev (if it is part of the dev set) The questions will be striped of the included examples and notes.

 20% of the total pairs will be in the dev set.
 There is currently no test set.